-Peter Hardy tested the men’s touring gilet and performance jersey from Dhu Performance Cashmere, which provide a practical mid-layer without the bulk.
+Peter Hardy, of Welove2ski tested the men’s touring gilet and performance jersey from Dhu Performance Cashmere, which provide a practical mid-layer without the bulk.
 They are both made from 100% cashmere, designed and handcrafted in Scotland.
 There are matching cashmere leggings, too.

 Peter says: “In my time I’ve tried every form of microfibre in an effort to keep warm on the mountain in mid-winter.
-I find it quite extraordinary that fabric used by the likes of Shackleton and Hillary is actually the best of all!
-I admit to having been pretty sceptical when Dhu introduced me to it, but I am now a complete convert.
+I find it quite extraordinary that fabric used by the likes of Shackleton and Hillary is actually one the best!
+I admit to having been pretty sceptical when Dhu introduced me to it, but I am now a convert.

 What about washing though?
 It should be hand-washed in lukewarm water – so don’t put it in a washing machine.
 It’s naturally odour resistant and it looks extremely smart.
 Like a lot of ski gear it’s expensive, but you get what you pay for.
 More cashmere please.

 Pictured here: Men’s Block Base Layer from Dhu.

 Yes, you heard correctly.
 Yak’s hair is now being used for ski base layers.
 The hair is coarse; nomads use it for tents, ropes and carpets, but yak’s wool on the other hand is an inner layer of fine wool that the animal grows to insulate against it the cold – and it is very soft.